sagemath/trac_to_gh/Issue 4235.md

 # Issue 4235: [with patch, needs review] typos in and enhancement to installation guide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4235

 Original creator: mvngu